eagleeyejack/tax-calculator-uk/README.md

 # 💷 Tax Calculator UK (2020/21) 💷

-This package allows you to calculate UK income tax based on a yearly salary.
-It also gives you a detailed breakdown of each part of the tax calculations.
+This package give you an income tax breakdown based on a yearly salary.

 ## Installation

-You can install the package via the NPM registry.
+You can install the package via npm or yarn.

 ```
 npm install tax-calculator-uk